 You Should Call Us

-At The Gartzman Law Firm, P.C., we have over 35 years of experience helping individuals end tax obligations caused by a former spouse’s misconduct.
+At The Gartzman Law Firm, P.C. in Atlanta, we have over 35 years of experience helping individuals end tax obligations caused by a former spouse’s misconduct.
 Though these cases can be incredibly hard to demonstrate, we understand the methods to do so and will let you know from the very start if you have a case.
-Contact our lead tax attorney, Jeffrey Gartzman, by email today.
-You can also call our office at 770-939-7710.
+Contact our lead tax attorney and CPA, Jeffrey Gartzman, by email today.
+You can also call our office at 770-695-7337.